wwang721/.sshSync/README.md

 This is is a small shell-script program to synchronize files througn SSH.

+>Note: before using this small program, you have to use:
+>`ssh-keygen -t rsa`
+>to generate the public key for SSH, and copy the `.ssh/id_rsa.pub` into the remote SSH server: `~/.ssh/authorized_keys`, then `chmod 700` the key-file, so that you don't need to enter your password everytime when you are using your SSH connection.

 ## First
 You have to pull the `.sshSync` fold into the root directory `~`.